 Now that I have that piece of it out of the way, I want to offer my recap on the conference in the only way I know how: a completely unique point of view.

-With a name like Peacock, I imagine you would have a lot of people (subliminally) expecting a very colorful presentation and Marisa Peacock from The Strategic Peacock did just that.
+With a name like Peacock, I imagine you would have a lot of people (subliminally) expecting a very colorful presentation, and Marisa Peacock from The Strategic Peacock did just that.
 She jumped right to the task of schooling everyone in better Community Management.
 So many of us in the audience spend hours upon hours each day making sure our audiences are engaged and heard.
 Some do it really well, and others, it’s like a dead-end road of comments.
-Marisa stressed that being a community manager was a lifestyle not just a 9-5 job.
+Marisa stressed that being a community manager was a lifestyle, not just a 9-5 job.
 If you’re on the East coast and you have customers on the West coast, you have to extend your hours to make sure they’re engaged, too.
 And since we’re all human, you have to automate sometimes.
-It was interesting to hear the comments that came after that… some agreed, others did not.
+It was interesting to hear the comments that came after that … some agreed, others did not.
 What Marisa did NOT mean is that you automate your entire dialogue.
 Other points that Marisa made is that sharing is caring (personalize their experience!) and if you don’t care, why should they?
-I had the honor of sitting next to Marisa the duration of the day and thoroughly enjoyed getting to know here and sharing stories and strategy.
-Definitely someone that I will keep in touch with.
+I had the honor of sitting next to Marisa for the duration of the day and thoroughly enjoyed getting to know her and sharing stories and strategy.
+She is definitely someone that I will keep in touch with.

-After lunch, there were 3 breakout sessions, and I believe I sat in the only one that had a lady presenter.
-Amy Kenly of Kalypso was part of a panel that spoke about how to use social media for crowd sourcing.
-I’ve personally had great success using Facebook and Twitter audiences for crowd sourcing, but Amy gave us real-life examples such as Proctor & Gamble’s approach using a microsite to enlist the opinion of their customers and how Dominoes Pizza turned to crowd sourcing during its recent sauce overhaul.
+After lunch, there were three breakout sessions, and I believe I sat in the only one that had a lady presenter.
+Amy Kenly of Kalypso was part of a panel that spoke about how to use social media for crowdsourcing.
+I’ve personally had great success using Facebook and Twitter audiences for crowdsourcing, but Amy gave us real-life examples, such as Proctor & Gamble’s approach using a microsite to enlist the opinion of their customers and how Dominoes Pizza turned to crowd sourcing during its recent sauce overhaul.

 I’d also like to note the ladies behind the scenes who made up the team of Social Media Club Knoxville.
 My hat’s off to all of you for a job well done!